Cardano Close to Launching Smart Contracts: Charles Hoskinson

 CB: Cardano has been criticized for slow development.
 Was it the peer-reviewed approach that was perhaps responsible for the delay?

-CH: Most of our delays were engineering delays, not scientific delays.
+Charles Hoskinson : Most of our delays were engineering delays, not scientific delays.
 It happened because we chose the wrong approach and wrong tactics, and we had to fix those and it took quite a bit of time.
-It’s a fair criticism that Haskell (programming language) was not ready when we chose it to build stuff.
+It’s a fair criticism that Haskell (programming language) was not ready when we chose it to build stuff on Cardano.
 We had to modernize the language a little bit and that was one of the reasons we had so many delays in 2018 and 2019.
 We rewrote Cardano three times to get it to its current state.
 But we actually got back on track and we shipped Shelley, the Proof-of-Stake system, in 2020.
-We are now shipping smart contracts this year alongside many other things.
+At Cardano, we are now shipping smart contracts this year alongside many other things.
 If you compare our Proof-of-Stake development to Ethereum, they started two years earlier than us.
 We started developing Proof-of-Stake in 2016 whereas Vitalik [Ethereum’s founder] got Casper started in 2014.
 And despite this, we are already in the market with PoS and Ethereum has yet to fully migrate over.